Skip to Content

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage IV papillary thyroid cancer and stage IV follicular thyroid cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with stage IV papillary thyroid cancer and stage IV follicular thyroid cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Medullary thyroid cancer (MTC) comprises 3% to 4% of all thyroid cancers.
 These tumors usually present as a mass in the neck or thyroid, often associated with lymphadenopathy, or they may be diagnosed through screening family members.
 MTC can also be diagnosed by fine-needle aspiration biopsy.
 Cytology typically reveals hypercellular tumors with spindle-shaped cells and poor adhesion.

 The overall survival of patients with MTC is 86% at 5 years and 65% at 10 years.
 Poor prognostic factors include advanced age, advanced stage, prior neck surgery, and associated multiple endocrine neoplasia (MEN) 2B.[2,3,4]

 Approximately 25% of reported cases of MTC are familial.
 Familial MTC syndromes include MEN 2A, which is the most common; MEN 2B; and familial non-MEN syndromes.
 (Refer to the PDQ summary on Genetics of Endocrine and Neuroendocrine Neoplasias for more information.)
 Any patient with a familial variant should be screened for other associated endocrine tumors, particularly parathyroid hyperplasia and pheochromocytoma.
 MTC can secrete calcitonin and other peptide substances.
 Determining the level of calcitonin is useful for diagnostic purposes and for following the results of treatment.